Saturday, June 27, 2020

 My father had a Dickensian beginning.
 His mother died when he was two and his father couldn’t cope.
 My grandfather was destitute and an alcoholic.
 If this were a novel there may have been great expectations awaiting but this was real life with no inheritance on the next page.

-So it was that my Dad was sent to live with equally impoverished, but sober, Aunt Rose and Uncle Peretz whose profession was a peddler selling shoe laces and socks.
+So it was that my Dad was sent to live with equally impoverished, but sober, Aunt Anna and Uncle Peretz whose profession was a peddler selling shoe laces and socks.
 I don’t imagine there was very much food on the table.
 Day-old bread would have been a luxury.
 I can imagine them eating a soup made from the top of carrots which were thrown away.
 I can almost hear my father saying, Please, Sir, I want some more.
 The Dickens, you say.

 Wait, I lied.
 There was a rich Uncle Henry.
 But where was he?
 Maybe he hadn’t become rich for another three decades and even then I remember being invited to Rose and Peretz for lunch one day when I was about ten years old.
 I was served pot cheese and sour cream.
 As I recall I did not plead for some more.